• Skip to primary navigation

 This freddo cappuccino recipe requires only a few ingredients.

-2. Nonfat milk: In order to get a glossy, silky smooth foam on top of the espresso, it's important to use nonfat milk.
-Other types of milk with higher fat percentages won't get you the same frothed consistency that's so iconic in the Greece version this drink.
+2. Nonfat milk: In order to get a glossy, silky smooth foam on top of the espresso, it's important to use nonfat, skim milk.
+Other types of milk with higher fat percentages or heavy cream won't get you the same frothed consistency that's so iconic in the Greek version of this drink.

 3. Granulated sugar: If you prefer your coffee without sugar, you can skip this ingredient.
 However, the granulated sugar adds the perfect hint of sweetness.
 In Greece, the amount of sugar listed in the recipe would be considered a medium level of sugar.